8 429 1

 Post contains affiliate links.
 For more information please see disclosure.

-My oldest recently turned 7, and this past Saturday he decided to work on one of his birthday presents.
+This past Saturday my oldest decided to work on one of his birthday presents.
 Everyone knows he loves to build, so many of his presents were Legos.
 But one of his presents was a toy that was a mix of Kinex and Legos.
 It included step by step instructions on assembling a robot!

 The first step was to insert batteries into the body of the robot, which required a screwdriver to open.
 So my son ran to the garage, and grabbed the first small screw driver he could find.
 As he tried to open the battery pack, he couldn’t get the screwdriver head to engage with the screw.
 He asked me to help, so I took a look at what he was trying to do.
 Looking at the screwdriver he was using and the head of the screw, I realized he was using the wrong kind of screwdriver.